-Voodoo Doughnuts ( 503-241-4704) are not only delicious, they're good for you!
+Voodoo Doughnuts are not only delicious, but they're also good for you!
 Okay, that last part is an utter fabrication, although the sinfully weird and wonderful sweets produced by this 24-hour Old Town Portland doughnuttery are produced using zero-trans-fat oil.
-I just tell myself they're good for me every time I eat a few of them.
 In truth, these sugary, high-calorie confections don't quite qualify as health food, but at 3 in the morning, after you've spent the past few hours knocking back PBRs and rum-and-cokes at the numerous gay bars of Old Town and Stark Street, you'll likely succumb to Voodoo's seductive call.
-Don't fight it....
+Don't fight it.
 Apart from the Roxy Diner, this is one of Portland's most gay-popular all-night food options.

 In 2011, the formerly tiny space expanded into the larger, brighter storefront next door—you should still expect a line to get in much of the time, but the process is generally much quicker and more pleasant now.
 And in warm weather, you can dine at one of the tables in the pedestrian-only alley beside Voodoo.
-The photo here is pre-expansion (the entrance is now on the corner).

 Voodoo Doughnuts has received an astounding amount of press over the years, largely for its batty flavor combinations.
 The menu changes all the time, but on any given day you might find such oddball creations as Grape Ape (topped with vanilla frosting and grape powder), Triple Chocolate Penetration (a chocolate doughnut topped with chocolate glazing and Cocoa-Puffs), and the Memphis Mafia (a big mother of a doughnut topped with peanut butter, chocolate chips, and bananas).
 There's also the requisite Cock-n-Balls, shaped as you might expect, but this puerile confection is strictly for amateurs (and giggly bachelorette-party-goers).
 Cereal and candy dominate the toppings landscape, but these guys are always dreaming up bizarre new flavor revelations (the bacon-maple doughnut has become something of a legend).
-Of course, Voodoo offers the usual doughnut shop services, such as intro Swahili lessons (seriously), and there's a chapel on-site that performs legally sanctioned weddings (they do same-sex weddings, too, which - obviously - are not legally recognized in Oregon).Continue to 2 of 51 below.
+Of course, Voodoo offers the usual doughnut shop services, such as intro Swahili lessons (seriously), and there's a chapel on-site that performs legally sanctioned weddings.

 Downtown Portland, which is set along the west side of the river and backed by leafy Washington Park and Forest Park, has a relatively compact skyline.
 It's home to most of the city's hipper hotels, and it's also where you'll find much of Portland's gay nightlife (particularly in Old Town and along Stark Street).